-Budgeted cost: £147,647
+Budgeted cost: £124,960

-Activity Evidence that supports this approach Challenge number(s) addressed The highest quality teaching throughout the school developed through well-conceived and successful continual professional development (CPD) on effective pedagogy- with a particular focus on, reading, writing and meeting the needs of SEN across the curriculum.
+Activity Evidence that supports this approach Challenge number(s) addressed The highest quality teaching throughout the school developed through well-conceived and successful continual professional development (CPD) on effective pedagogy.
 Rob Coe and colleagues (2014) identify six components of teaching that lead to improved student outcomes.
-Amongst them is quality of instruction, which in- cludes elements such as effective questioning, and use of assessment by teachers, along with specific practices such as reviewing previous learning, re- trieval, low stakes testing, spaced learn- ing, providing model responses for stu- dents and giving adequate time for practice to embed skills securely.
-EEF: Good teaching is the most im- portant lever schools have to improve outcomes fordisadvantaged pupils.
+Amongst them is quality of instruction, which includes elements such as effective questioning, and use of assessment by teachers, along with specific practices such as reviewing previous learning, retrieval, low stakes testing, spaced learning, providing model responses for students and giving adequate time for practice to embed skills securely.
+1, 2, 3 and 4.
+EEF: Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils.
 EEF: Ensure that professional development effectively builds knowledge, motivates staff, develops teaching techniques, and embeds practice.
-1, 2, 3 and 4.
+Additional experienced teachers Sutton Trust (2011) found that, The effects of high quality teaching are espe- 1, 2, 3 and 4.